Meet Ernie Hardeman

 Ernie Hardeman was first elected MPP for Oxford in 1995.

-Ernie is seeking re-election so that he can continue working with the people of Oxford to help them with questions and concerns regarding the provincial government.
+Ernie continues to work with the people of Oxford to help them with questions and concerns regarding the provincial government.
 He is a strong advocate for Oxford and works hard to share concerns and feedback with government.